Talbert W. Swan II: Alleged antisemitism

-Swan has been accused of making antisemitic comments and has spreading antisemitic conspiracy theories during interviews and on social media.
-Swan is a supporter of Louis Farrakhan, the controversial leader of the Nation of Islam.
-He has said that calls to condemn Farrakhan's antisemitism are efforts to distract from anti-Black racism.
-In 2019, Swan accused the "Jewish community" and "white liberals" of having "tolerated, supported or remained silent about anti-Black and non-white bigotry."
-Swan criticized the 2019 Executive Order on Combating Anti-Semitism, which made it easier to use laws to punish discrimination against Jewish people and said it "promotes white supremacy."
+Swan has been accused of making antisemitic comments and spreading antisemitic conspiracy theories during interviews and on social media.

 According to John-Paul Pagano, Swan has expressed support for Black Hebrew Israelite ideology, a movement which claims that groups of African Americans are actually the true Jewish people.
 The movement claims that modern Jews have stolen the religious heritage of Black people.
 For example, Swan has stated on Twitter "The Jews you see in Israel today are descendants from European Jews that settled there after WWII… They are not the Jews of the Bible."

 In 2022, after rapper Kanye West lost a number of sponsors, due to comments denying the Holocaust and praising Adolf Hitler, Swan defended West saying that Jews have an "inordinate level of influence in American sports and entertainment [and are] stripping $1 billion from a Black entertainer."
 Swan also defended basketball player Kyrie Irving after he was suspended for posting the film Hebrews to Negroes: Wake Up Black America to his Twitter page.
-The film allegedly contains antisemitic tropes and Holocaust denial.
+The film contains antisemitic tropes and Holocaust denial.